Some of the links on this page may link to our affiliates. Learn more about our ad policies.

 Indeed, even though people generally enjoy a longer life expectancy nowadays, the aging process can be a painful fact to come to terms with.
-The truth, however, is that older people are always afraid of what they don’t understand, which will only worsen as the years roll by.
+The truth, however, is that many older people are afraid of what they don’t understand, which will only worsen as the years roll by.

 Once you know the changes that are happening in your body as you age and how to cope with them, then you will be better prepared to deal with them, in terms of physical and mental health changes.